-- A. The Department will implement programs addressing blood borne pathogens, high risk exposure situations, hazardous material safety data, radiation exposure and tuberculosis (TB) in accordance with OSHA, Nuclear Regulatory Commission regulations and other applicable Federal and VA Directives. - B. Needlesticks/Other Exposures: - 1.
-Each Department location will establish a system to continuously evaluate the sharps causing injuries in their facilities; sharps which have not yet been replaced with safer devices; new and existing commercially available engineered devices; and a system for introducing, testing and accepting or rejecting those devices.
+- A. The Department will implement programs addressing blood borne pathogens, high risk exposure situations, hazardous material safety data, radiation exposure and tuberculosis (TB) in accordance with OSHA, Nuclear Regulatory Commission regulations and other applicable Federal and VA Directives. - B. Personal Protective Equipment - 1.
+All personal protective equipment that is determined necessary by the Department for a particular job will be furnished by the Department. - C. Needlesticks/Other Exposures - Each Department location will establish a system to continuously evaluate the sharps causing injuries in their facilities; sharps which have not yet been replaced with safer devices; new and existing commercially available engineered devices; and a system for introducing, testing and accepting or rejecting those devices.